Darkblizer/ek-item-machine/env_vars.md

 Environment variables used for configuration:
 - ITEM_MACHINE_DISCORD_TOKEN: The token to access the bot on Discord
 - ITEM_MACHINE_DROPBOX_TOKEN: The token to access the dropbox to fetch files from
+- ITEM_MACHINE_DROPBOX_FOLDER: The dropbox folder to fetch files from